 First, we updated our website.
 Next, we began implementing a new tagging system for library materials.
-And now we are changing our online catalog system.
+And now we've changed our online catalog system.

 The catalog allows you to search our materials, place holds on items, and manage your account.
 The system will allow you to interact with our library staff more easily, create themed lists, review books, and share your recommendations within the library community.

-The same software is used in neighboring Johnson County, Olathe, and Mid-Continent libraries (coming January 2017) which will facilitate an exciting digital collaboration coming to fruition next year.
+The same software is used in neighboring Johnson County, Olathe, and Mid-Continent libraries (coming early 2017) which will facilitate an exciting digital collaboration coming to fruition next year.